 3.4 Participants shall take appropriate steps to ensure that any public statements, either written or oral, which are not official statements of UL, are properly portrayed as the opinion or position of that individual participant.
 Participants shall refrain from making statements that mislead the public.

-3.5 STP Members have a continuing obligation to provide UL with timely, accurate and complete information concerning their qualifications, organization affiliations and interest classification.
+3.5 STP Members and individuals serving on other consensus body committees or similar groups have a continuing obligation to provide UL with timely, accurate and complete information concerning their qualifications, organization affiliations and interest classification.

-3.6 STP Members who have been classified General Interest comprise a category of independent consultants and experts who are generally unallied with any particular business or commercial interest.
-On occasion, however, independent consultants in this category may be retained by a client to advocate on behalf of the client with regard to a specific issue or issues before the STP.
-Accordingly, the consultant shall declare those interests to the STP in a timely fashion and shall refrain from voting on any proposal relating to issue(s) in which the interests of the consultant's client are or may be potentially involved.
+3.6 STP Members or individuals serving on other consensus body committees or similar groups who have been classified General Interest comprise a category of independent consultants and experts who are generally unallied with any particular business or commercial interest.
+On occasion, however, independent consultants in this category may be retained by a client to advocate on behalf of the client with regard to a specific issue or issues before the STP or committee.
+Accordingly, the consultant shall declare those interests to the STP or committee in a timely fashion and shall refrain from voting on any proposal relating to issue(s) in which the interests of the consultant's client are or may be potentially involved.

-3.7 STP Members frequently receive funding from their employers, organizations, or other sources for their participation in UL's Standards Development Process, and they have an affirmative and continuing obligation to declare those sources of funding to UL.
-Apart from those declared sources of funding, STP Members must not solicit or accept gifts, hospitality, or transfers of economic benefit, other than unsolicited gifts or other benefits of nominal value, i.e., USD $100.00 or less, from persons, groups, or organizations having dealings with their STP or under any circumstances in which the benefit would be or could appear to be bestowed or accepted for the purposes of influencing the members' activities within the STP Standards Development Process.
-This Section is not intended to prohibit authorized reimbursements by UL for travel and living expenses of STP members nor authorized honorariums paid by UL.
+3.7 STP Members and individuals serving on other consensus body committees or similar groups frequently receive funding from their employers, organizations, or other sources for their participation in UL's Standards Development Process, and they have an affirmative and continuing obligation to declare those sources of funding to UL.
+Apart from those declared sources of funding, STP or committee members must not solicit or accept gifts, hospitality, or transfers of economic benefit, other than unsolicited gifts or other benefits of nominal value, i.e., USD $100.00 or less, from persons, groups, or organizations having dealings with their STP or committee, or under any circumstances in which the benefit would be or could appear to be bestowed or accepted for the purposes of influencing the members' activities within the Standards Development Process.
+This Section is not intended to prohibit authorized reimbursements by UL for travel and living expenses of STP or other committee members nor authorized honorariums paid by UL.

 3.8 Participants shall treat all persons with respect and fairness and should not offer or appear to offer preferential treatment to any person or group.